 The Hispanic Chamber of Commerce of Alameda County’s business networking breakfast will include State Senate District 7 candidate Marisol Rubio.

 The San Francisco Municipal Transportation Agency's Board of Directors recently voted to name a future subway station in Chinatown after…Read More

-Local news is vital to the health and resiliency of any community, including the San Francisco Bay Area.
-Local News Matters is an effort to enhance community coverage of the region so that the people, places and topics that deserve more attention get it.
+Local News Matters is a nonprofit site bringing community coverage to the Francisco Bay Area region so that the people, places and topics that deserve more attention get it.

 Numbers and facts provide the context, the backdrop, the starting point for what defines us as a region.
 These Data Points give you visual insights about the issues, trends and population shifts of the Bay Area.